Tag Archive for: Bio4Energy Feedstock Pre-Processing

 Participants of the Nature Refines project on their way from Sweden to Finland, both of which Scandinavian countries are represented.
 Photos by courtesy of Francesco Gentili and Sarah Conrad.

-Bio-based Water Filtration, Electrodes Expected Output of EU Project on Smart Use of Biomass Residue
+Water Filtration, Electrodes Expected from EU Project on Smart Use of Biomass Residue

-Bio4Energy researchers and partners are laying the groundwork for making water filtration devices and electrodes for energy storage devices, from residual biomass materials that are currently in excess.
+Bio4Energy researchers and partners are laying the groundwork for making water filters and electrodes for energy storage devices, from residual biomass materials that are in excess.

 The main product used in this project is activated carbon and the technology used for the transformation of biomass into biochar is pyrolysis.
 Biochar is a brittle and porous carbon-rich product with coal-like qualities, which is being studied and used in water purification and soil remediation.